xaviermerino/ECE1552/Homework1/Readme.md

-## Assignment #1: Control Structures and Bitwise Operators
+## Homework #1: Control Structures

 ### Overview
 In this homework, you will apply the concepts of control structures – sequence, selection and repetition.
-In addition, you will apply the concept of bitwise operators to create a bit-stream buffer capable of storing and retrieving 1-byte values.
+You will practice the use of `if` statements to write programs that change its flow according to simple conditions.
+You will also make use of `for` and `while` loops to repeat code blocks while a condition holds.
+You will interact with the user via the console with the `cout` and `cin` statements.

 **In the process you will**:
 * Develop problem solving skills with C++
-* Learn and apply bitwise Operators
 * Become comfortable with control Structures
 * Use C++ fundamental data types
 * Write simple decision-making statements.